dirkhugo/iotsens/sensps3dh.md

    authentication framework for network access of a peer towards and authenticator or authentication server.
 Advantage of EAP for IoT is the support of multiple authentication mechanisms without need for pre-negotiation.
+Recently, Nimble out-of-band authentication for EAP or EAP-NOOB {{RFC9140}}
-   Nimble out-of-band authentication for EAP or EAP-NOOB {{RFC9140}}
+was proposed to apply EAP to very simple IoT devices.
+Here, the need for pre-established (e.g., manufacturer provided certificate) relation with server or user or pre-provisioning of identifier or credentials could be avoided.
-   applies EAP to very simple IoT devices without pre-established (e.g., manufacturer provided certificate) relation with server or user nor a pre-provisioned identifier or credentials.
 For sake of security they need, however, a second interface for out-of-band communication.
 This OOB channel enables the device to send critical data needed, i.e., a secret nonce to EAP server.
-   EAP-NOOB protocol architecture can make use of RADIUS or DIAMETER to encode EAP messages.
-However, EAP-NOOB is based on user assistance in message exchange for authenticating in-band key exchange.
+In addition, EAP ecosystem may be too complex for simple IoT devices and EAP-NOOB would require user assistance in message exchange for authenticating in-band key exchange.
+Therefore a more simple approach should be envisioned here.

 ## Assessment of Existing Authentication Methods